bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ### Bonus OS
 <p align="left">
-With my iPod being from 2006, Apple has stopped supporting updates for this model for over a decade at this point.
+With my iPod being from 2006, Apple has stopped supporting updates for this model for over a decade.
 The factory software works fine for what I need it to do, but I wanted to try my hand at tinkering with one more thing: uploading RockBox. <br/>
 <br/>
 <p align="center">
 Figure 12.
 RockBox Default Screen: <br/>
 <img src="https://github.com/bryanotoole/Project-Pictures/blob/main/12)%20RockBox%20Default%20Screen.jpg"/> <br/>
 <br/>
 <p align="left">
-RockBox is an open source oeprating system that works alongside the facotry OS.
-Its common in the iPod modding community to upload this OS to unlock features on that include new themes, games, and various other controls.
+RockBox is an open-source operating system that works alongside the factory OS.
+It's common in the iPod modding community to upload this OS to unlock features that include new themes, games, and various other controls.
 A major benefit of RockBox is the ability to add media simply by dragging files into a folder on your desktop, instead of syncing through iTunes. <br/>
 <br/>
 The interesting feature I liked most was the different themes you could choose.
-There are countless to choose from, but I found the iClassic theme (Figure 13) to be the most familiar since its close to the factory OS.
-The split view is nice to have and wasn't availble on the Classic until the later 6th Generation.<br/>
+There are countless to choose from, but I found the iClassic theme (Figure 13) to be the most familiar since it's close to the factory OS.
+The split view is nice to have and wasn't available on the Classic until the later 6th Generation.<br/>
 <br/>
 <p align="center">
 Figure 13.
 RockBox iClassic Theme: <br/>